stevewoodcock/getdata/codebook.md

-The file ```tidy.txt``` contains the following columns:
+The file ```tidy.txt``` contains one row for each subject and activity.
+It has the following columns:

     subject
-      An identifier of the subject who carried out the experiment.
+      An identifier of the subject who carried out the experiment (1-30).

     activity
-      Its activity label
+      Its activity label.
+Values:
         WALKING WALKING_UPSTAIRS WALKING_DOWNSTAIRS SITTING STANDING LAYING

     79 columns containing the average of the corresponding variable